skat/rsu-b2b-sample-client-java/README.md

 As the test client allows input of XML documents there is a process to convert the XML to Java objects that are used as input in the generated Webservice Clients.

+#### Test certificates

+The client comes with 3 x OCES3 certificates that may be used for testing as follows:

+* **Luca_Pacioli**: Certificate identifying to an employee of our test RSU, but the employee is registered, but not authorized to invoke the RSU services.
+* **LucaPacioli_ApS_System_Integrationstest_S1**: Certificate identifying the system of our test RSU.
+This certificate is registered and authorized to invoke the RSU services.
+* **LucaPacioli_ApS_Organisation_Integrationstest_O1**: Certificate identifying our test RSU.
+The certificate is not registered and consequently not authorized to invoke the RSU services.

+That is, for sunshine testing use **LucaPacioli_ApS_System_Integrationstest_S1**.

 ## Run clients

 The sample clients must be configured with parameters that are necessary for the client to run and